JumpStartGeorgia/Place-ge-Scraper/README.md

 ## Setup

+1. `bundle install`
-1. Make a copy of the file `.env.example` called `.env` in the root directory.
+2. Make a copy of the file `.env.example` called `.env` in the root directory.
 Add your mysql database name, the database user and the password for that user.
-2. Run `rake db:create db:migrate` to setup the database.
+3. `rake db:create db:migrate`
-3. Scrape!
+4. Scrape!

 ## Scraper tasks